Oxycodone tablets or capsules

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team regarding the use of this medication in children.
 Special care may be needed.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 They need to know if you have any of these conditions:

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may interact with the following:
+This medication may interact with the following:

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy and drinking plenty of water may help.
-Contact your health care provider if the problem does not go away or is severe.
+Contact your care team if the problem does not go away or is severe.

 Cookies are used by this site.
-To decline or learn more, visit our cookies page.
+To decline or learn more, visit our cookie notice.